 Switch to Landscape Mode

-Try turning your phone horizontally and shooting photos in Landscape mode.
+When you photograph fireworks, try turning your phone horizontally and shooting photos in Landscape mode.
 You’ll have a wider view to work with, plus they translate better on TVs and computer monitors.

 If All Else Fails… Try Video!